Adam Kolarek: International career; Team Israel

-Kolarek will be eligible to play for the Israel national baseball team in the 2023 World Baseball Classic, to be held starting in Miami during March 11–15, if it passes the first round.
-He would be playing for Team Israel manager Ian Kinsler, and alongside outfielder Joc Pederson and starting pitcher Dean Kremer, among others.
+Kolarek was eligible to play for the Israel national baseball team in the 2023 World Baseball Classic, if it had passed the first round, through his marriage to a Jewish woman.
+He would have played for Team Israel manager Ian Kinsler, and alongside outfielder Joc Pederson and starting pitcher Dean Kremer, among others.

 Personal

 His father, Frank Kolarek, played in the minor leagues in the 1970s and 1980s.
 Adam married Melanie Rae Shapiro on November 11, 2017.